purtuga/project-showcase/README.md

 ### Element: `showcase-router`

 UI element that will initialize a page hash router.
+The router in turn updates the internal `state` by first clearing out the current `state.selected` showcase and then populating it with the new one that was selected.

 ### Element: `showcase-body`